-In the repository browser, Right click on the checked out folder, then use TortoiseSVN \rightarrow Repo-Browser to bring up the repository browser.
-Find the sub-folder you would like to add to your working copy, then use Context menu \rightarrow Update item to revision...
-That menu will only be visible if the selected item does not exist yet in your working copy, but the parent item does exist.
+Right click on the checked out folder, then use TortoiseSVN $\rightarrow$ Repo-Browser to bring up the repository browser.
+Find the sub-folder you would like to add to your working copy, then use Context Menu $\rightarrow$ Update item to revision....